forshakuras/3004/README.md

 6. Most windows have a sign out button which will take the user to the login page.

 ##Database
-This system created and populated using sample database, can be found in **d2.sql**
+This system created and populated using sample database, can be found in **cupidDB.sql**